haydengit/Tweaking/Privacy & Security Folder/README.md

  **BOTH OF THEM ARE RIGHTS SO WE HAVE TO PROTECT OUR RIGHTS!**

+- Why we should use open source software over closed source:
+[Open-source software](https://en.wikipedia.org/wiki/Open-source_software): Open-source software is a type of computer software in which source code is released under a license in
+**which the copyright holder grants users the rights to study, change, and distribute the software to anyone and for any purpose.** Open-source software may be developed in a collaborative public manner.
+Open-source software is a prominent example of open collaboration.
+Open-source software development can bring in diverse perspectives beyond those of a single company.

 ## - SOME RECOMMENDATIONS:  Ordered from best to worst (in my opinion)